 According to this infographic, SlideShare is the "quiet giant of content marketing."
-I consider our SlideShare (SS) presence a vital part of the SMinOrgs and GCDEL digital network.
-We've had a Silver Pro account ($19/month) for years, and it's definitely been a worthwhile investment.
+I consider our SlideShare presence a vital part of the Denovati Digital Network.
+We've had a Silver Pro Account for years, and it's definitely been a worthwhile investment.

 2. It reduces the need for attachments.
 When you want to share content (e.g., a presentation deck) with someone, you can include a hyperlinked reference to the deck on SS in an email rather than attaching a large file.

 3. It's public AND private.
 With a Pro account you can upload files you want to share only with select groups (e.g., attendees from a private, paid-for presentation), as well as files you want to share widely.
 The private files have a "secret url" you can then send to folks via email or embed in a document.

 4. You can do LOTS of tracking.
 SlideShare provides ongoing counts of the number of people who have viewed, favorited, and downloaded shared content.
 With a Pro account you can also gather "leads" from folks who have downloaded files.
 And when a presentation is trending on another platform like LinkedIn or Facebook, SlideShare will feature it on its home page.
 We've been fortunate to have that happen with our content about half a dozen times!